preciofishbone/OmniaDocsG2/blocks/media-rollup-block/index.rst

 Media rollup
 ========================

 This is a new block in Omnia 7.6.
-The purpose is to rollup different types of media resources for easy access.
+The purpose is to rollup different types of media resources for easy access, mainly for end users, but can also be configured to be of use for editors, for example if official images are located somewhere else than in any of the Central media locations.

-**The documentaiton is just started with a preliminary description.
+**The documentation is just started with a preliminary description.
 More will be added soon.**

 Settings
 ***********